9:15am - 10:45am

 Dr Laura Pugh

-Laura is a consultant in geriatric medicine in Nottinghamshire.
+Dr Laura Pugh is a consultant in geriatric medicine in Nottinghamshire.
 Laura completed her higher specialist training within the East Midlands and gained her CCT in February 2023.
-She is a consultant in geriatric medicine and general internal medicine, and works at Sherwood Forest Hospitals NHS Foundation Trust.
-Her work includes being the service lead for orthogeriatrics and working on the acute take.
-Laura was appointed to the new consultants committee in July 2023 and has previously been an associate college tutor.
-She says, “Becoming a new consultant brought with it a renewed enthusiasm and belief that we can create positive change within our profession and in the wider healthcare system.
-I joined the committee to ensure new consultants get the voice they need to share their ideas and are represented at all levels within the RCP.”
+She is a consultant in geriatric medicine and general internal medicine, working in Sherwood Forest Hospitals NHS Foundation Trust.
+Laura’s work includes being the service lead for orthogeriatrics and working on the acute take.
+She was appointed to the New Consultants Committee in July 2023 and has previously been an associate college tutor.
+She says, ‘Becoming a new consultant brought with it a renewed enthusiasm and belief that we can create positive change within our profession and in the wider healthcare system.
+I joined the committee to ensure new consultants get the voice they need to share their ideas and are represented at all levels within the RCP’.

 Dr Laura Pugh